calhodges11/Machine_Learning_Model_Comparison/README.md

 This is a streamlit application for comparing lasso regression, random forest, and neural network models.
 It compares the performance of these models when tasked with predicting housing prices using their qualities.
+Users can upload their own CSV or use one of two built in datasets.

 To run the app:
 1. Clone the repository